repotrial/nedrexdb/README.md

 ### General
 - [ ] All code has been refactored and commented to reduce coupling, reduce redundancy, and improve cohesion.
 This should improve maintainability and readability.
+- [ ] Python code has been updated to use Python 3.9 features.

 ### Changes in node and edge types
 - [ ] A new node type, `Phenotype`, has been added to NeDRexDB.